alphagov/registers-tech-docs/source/documentation/about_registers/available_reg.md

 You may need to remove records with an end-date, such as East Germany, if your service or product only requires data about existing countries.

+### Territory register

+The [territory register](https://territory.register.gov.uk/) is a list of British English-language names and descriptive terms for political, administrative and geographical entities that aren’t recognised as countries by the UK.
+The register is maintained by the Foreign and Commonwealth Office (FCO) and is currently in beta.

+The register contains the following fields:

+* `territory` (3 letter ISO 3166-1 code or equivalent)
+* `name`(commnonly used name of a territory)
+* `official-name`(official name of territory)
+* `start-date` (when the territory was first recognised)
+* `end-date`(when the territory was dissolved or changed its name)

+You may need to remove records with an end-date if your service or product only requires data about existing local authorities.

 ### Local authorities (England) register

 The [register of local authorities in England](https://local-authority-eng.register.gov.uk/) is maintained by the Department for Communities and Local Government.